pkjmesra/patos/ReadMe.txt

 frame 14 is your main function address

 Under thread 2,
-frame 3,4,5,6 is what you’r like to symbolicate
+frame 3,4,5,6 is what you’d like to symbolicate

 So you could say: